A natural Gromov-Witten virtual fundamental class: Introduction

-of degree $\ell(s')!$ when $s'=(1, \dots, 1)$ and all maps into $D$ are constant.
-In Section~8 we show that this property holds provided $D$ is ``sufficiently positive'' in a specific sense (equation \ref{st. ineq.V}) depending on $A$ and $g$.
+also of degree $(A\cdot D)!$.
+In Section~11 we show that this property holds if the branch $D$ belongs to a more restricted, again non-empty, class of sufficiently positive divisors, and either $g\le 1$ or every stratum of $V\cup D$ is at least 8 dimensional.

-Each $Q\subset P$ determines a moduli space $\oM^Q(X)=\pi^{-1}(Q)$ over $Q$.
+Each subset $Q$ of the parameter space $P$ in \eqref{1.ms} determines a moduli space $\oM^Q(X)=\pi^{-1}(Q)$ over $Q$.
 As shown in Section~\ref{section4}, the family (\ref{1.ms}) has a metric space topology making $\pi$ a proper map to $P$ with its $C^0$ topology.
-One can then pass to homology, using the ``compact homology'' theory $\cHH_*$ of Massey \cite{ma1}, \cite{ma2} with rational coefficients, which is defined for all metric spaces and is equal to rational Cech homology for compact metric spaces.
+One can then pass to \v{C}ech homology with rational coefficients, which defined for all metric spaces and is equal to Steenrod homology with rational coefficients for all compact metric spaces.
+For facts about these homology theories we refer the reader to \cite{ma1}, \cite{ma2} and \cite{milnor}.
+In \Cech homology, a compactification $\ov{M}=M$ of an oriented topological manifold $M$ has a fundamental class $[\ov{M}]$ provided that the set $S=\ov{M}\setminus M$ of ``boundary strata'' has codimension~2, regardless of how these strata fit together (see \cite[page 357]{DK}, and \cite{IPFC} for details).